julkue/wabp/README.md

 _Note: Options can be passed like `$ grunt deploy-local --option=value`._

 ### 3.4 FTP deployment
 Deploy the generated output to a FTP target.
 Run it with `$ grunt deploy-ftp`.
+This assumes that you have already ran the production build.

 **Options:**